Curriculum

 Grades 7 and 8 take three field trips each year focusing on community service, team building, science, and Washington State history.
 Recent field trips have included working and playing at SAMBICA in Bellevue and Camp Gilead in Carnation, taking a civic tour of the Capitol building in Olympia, journeying through an earlier historical era at Tacoma's Ft.
 Nisqually Living History Museum, travelling to Bell Harbor Marina for a marine biology experience, taking Boeing's Future of Flight tour, visiting DigiPen for robotics and digital gaming classes.

-During Middle School, students transition from much of their life being managed by adults to a time of more self-management.
+During Middle School, students transition from much of their life being managed by adults and begin to employ more self-management.
 However, most Middle School students need tools and strategies to successfully self-manage.
-Our study skills program is designed to teach students important keys to success in both school and life while modeling and providing support as skills are applied and practiced.
+Our executive functioning program is integrated into all subjects and designed to teach students important keys to success in both school and life while modeling and providing support as skills are applied and practiced.
 Students learn organization, self-advocacy, note-taking, study strategies, exam preparation, and dealing with stress and anxiety.

-Students in grades 5 and 6 begin learning these important skills in their homeroom.
-Grades 7 and 8 attend office hours three or four days each week.
-This is a time when they can get help from teachers, make up missed work or exams, study, and complete homework.
+Students in grades 5 and 6 begin learning these important skills in their office hours block with their homeroom teachers.
+Grades 7 and 8 also have the opportunity to attend office hours during their flexible lunch block and/or after school when they can get help from teachers, make up missed work or exams, study, and complete homework.
 Students are taught important study skills needed for success now and in the future.

 Specialists

-In grades 5 and 6, classes meet regularly with specialist teachers:
+In grades 5 and 6, all classes meet regularly with specialist teachers:

 • Art